warrenspe/tokex/README.md

 A Python structured string parsing library allowing for parsing of complex strings into dictionaries and lists of tokens.

 ## Why Tokex?
 Admittedly, with a complex enough regex, Python's built-in [re](https://docs.python.org/3.6/library/re.html) library will allow you to accomplish anything that you would be able to accomplish using Tokex.
-The main difference between Tokex and re is that re is focused on matching characters, while Tokex is focused on matching tokens.
-Compared to re however, Tokex allows for a more spaced out, readable definition of a grammar than re which can result in fewer bugs, and allows for grouping and reuse of grammar tokens in named sub grammars in a way reminiscent of BNF, which can significantly cut down on the overall size of the grammar.
+The main difference between the two is that re is focused on matching characters while Tokex is focused on matching tokens.
+Compared to re however, Tokex allows for a more spaced out, readable definition of a grammar which can result in fewer bugs than if it were written as a re pattern, and allows for grouping and reuse of grammar tokens in named sub grammars in a way reminiscent of BNF, which can significantly cut down on the overall size of the grammar.
+Finally, Tokex allows for Python style comments to be inserted directly into the grammar.

 ## Usage
-Tokex attempts to emulates re in its usage.
-Tokex offers two functions, compile and match.
+Tokex attempts to emulates re in its usage by offering two functions, compile and match.

 **Tokex.compile** accepts a grammar and returns an object with a match function following the same spec as Tokex.match.
 Tokex.compile is useful in much the same way as re.compile, for compiling a grammar that will be used to match strings multiple times.
 Tokex.compile accepts two parameters:
 - grammar: (String) The grammar to compile.
 This is very similar in concept to the pattern parameter passed to re.compile.